hotpeppersec/cloudlab/docs/_source/13_makefiles.rst

 start a BASH shell in our "cloudlab" container.

 .. code-block:: bash
+   :caption: Specifying targets in a Makefile
+   :name: Specifying targets in a Makefile

    docker: python ## build docker container for testing
       echo "Building CloudLab with docker-compose"